ministryofjustice/security-guidance/docs/minimum-user-clearance-requirements-guide.md

 If an individual does not need to perform any of the previous tasks, then BPSS, DBS or Enhanced Check is sufficient.

-The MoJ HQ and Executive Agencies might have additional, specific requirements for DV/DV STRAP clearance for individual systems.
+The HQ and Executive Agencies might have additional, specific requirements for DV/DV STRAP clearance for individual systems.
 These requirements should be followed where applicable.

-Please contact the [Security team](mailto:security@justice.gov.uk) for further information.
+Please contact the for further information.

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).